 H G Murray

 Henry Gibbons Murray (1852-1929) came from humble origins, for his father was a coachman and in 1871 he was working as a clerk.
 Ten years later he had somehow become a glass painter and he married two teachers in succession, the second of whom in 1901 was head of St Stephen’s School, Rochester Row.
-His first known work in glass consisted of several windows, the earliest dated 1881 in Sandy, Bedfordshire, which he signed but which were made by the firm of Stephen Belham and Co of 155 Buckingham Palace Road, London.
-Stephen Belham (1827-91) was primarily a builder and contractor and lived at Wimbledon – curiously though he does not appear in any census, his will is known.
-However, the modest size of his estate (£967) does not suggest he had any great material success.
-His name applied to glass-making is first found in 1878 (KD/L) (though a window at Sunningwell, Berkshire bears the date 1877).
-Whilst hardly prominent among glassmakers of the period, architects of the stature of John Pollard Seddon (1827-1906) were closely linked with the company, so it seems to have been at least of some artistic standing On occasion it produced glass for Seddon to a design by Murray, e g at Hoarwithy, Herefordshire in 1890.
-The name of Belham appears in the records less frequently after 1899 (ibid) and the latest recorded date for glass produced by them (not in Sussex) is 1902.
-It would seem that Murray, who is first found at the Buckingham Palace Road address in 1900,had acquired and renamed the business, though its customers changed little initially,for in 1904 he produced more glass for Hoarwithy, this time designed by Seddon.
-Within a couple of years Murray had moved to the Britannia Studio, Caroline Street, SW (KD 1902), and though his final address was given as 11A Caroline Street, he remained in business in the same area of London until 1921.
+His first known work in glass consisted of several windows, the earliest dated 1881 in Sandy, Bedfordshire, which he signed but which were made by the firm of Stephen Belham and Co of 155 Buckingham Palace Road, London, with which he was to have close and enduring links.
+Stephen Belham (1827-91) was primarily a builder and contractor and lived at Wimbledon and though he does not appear in any census, his will is known.
+However, the modest size of his estate (£967) does not suggest he had any great material success and it is not known how he first became involved in stained glass.
+The earliest reference to him in this regard is a window at Sunningwell, Berkshire of 1877, just before his first appearance in KD the following year.
+Though little active in Sussex and not one of the most prominent of C19 glass-makers, the company had close links with architects of the stature of John Pollard Seddon (1827-1906), so it seems to have had some standing; their most prominent glass is a window of 1893 in St Margaret’s, Westminster.
+By then they were producing glass for Seddon quite regularly, the first known window being one at Chiddingstone, Kent of 1890 on which both the company and Murray worked with Seddon.
+The latest example of their collaboration is a window at Hoarwithy, Herefordshire of 1904, which was in fact made by the company after it had been acquired and renamed by Murray.
+The name of Belham appears in the records less frequently after 1899 (ibid) and the last recorded glass produced by them (not in Sussex) dates from 1902.
+Murray’s relationship with them deepened after 1900, when he is first given at the Buckingham Palace Road address, though its customers changed little initially.
+Within a couple of years he had moved to the Britannia Studio, Caroline Street, SW (KD 1902), and though his final address changed to 11A Caroline Street (which could well be the same), he remained in business in that part of London until 1921.
 He appears to be quite separate from the architects of Eastbourne and Hastings of the same name (see this section above and below).

 My thanks to Mike Peckett, who provided much of the impetus to find out more about Henry Murray